Functional Medicine Pocketguide

 How much will seeing a functional medicine practitioner cost me?

-The cost of receiving functional medicine will vary based on location, provider and extent of services needed.
+The cost depends on location, provider and services needed.
 How much you will pay out of pocket to see a functional medicine practitioner will depend on your insurance coverage.
 The first visit can cost several hundred dollars in addition to the cost of blood and lab work, which can add up quickly.
 Follow-up visits are less costly.

 Will my insurance company cover the cost of seeing a functional medicine practitioner?

-Whether your insurance company covers functional medicine and the extent to which they will cover it depends on your individual coverage.
-Most insurance companies will cover the cost of seeing a functional medicine practitioner if they are a licensed practitioner covered in the state – but not always.
+Whether your insurance company covers functional medicine, and how much, depends on your individual policy.
+Most companies will cover the cost of seeing a functional medicine practitioner if they are a licensed practitioner in that state – but not always.

-Should I inform my primary care physician that I am seeing a functional medicine clinician?
+Should I tell my primary care physician that I am seeing a functional medicine clinician?

 References